carb-manager/cm-flutter-assignment/README.md

 The following steps are not required to complete the assignment but add some value:

-- Add a Floating Action Button with a refresh icon, whenever it is actioned it will send updates to the webview, meaning that all the updates will be stored in the app until the button is hit.
+- Add a Floating Action Button with a refresh icon.
+Whenever it is clicked it will send updates to the webview, meaning that all the updates will be stored in the app until the button is clicked.
-  The following action can reset the content of the website:
+  The following action can be used to reset the content of the website:

 ```
   nativeMessageHandler({